TurboWarp/docs/docs/website/cloud-variables.md

  - `multiplayer leaderboard bot by https://scratch.mit.edu/users/TestMuffin`
  - `cloud-variable-library/1.0.1 contact@example.com`

-Only exception is if your bot is running in a browser where you can't control the User-Agent.
-In this case the browser will automatically include other headers like Origin with the name of your website anyways.
+The only exception is if your bot is running in a browser where you can't control the User-Agent.
+In this case, your browser will automatically include other headers like Origin with the name of your website anyway.
 Pretending to be a browser is not okay and is easy to detect.

 Ask the author of your cloud variable or WebSocket library how to specify a User-Agent.